 Tibet is an amazing place for adventurous bikepacking.
 However it has changed rapidly over the last decade and unfortunately it’s harder than ever to ride bikes there.
-If you want to join a tour group then that’s fine but to me that’s too expensive and rarely the best way to explore a country so read on about how to take a bike and just explore….
+If you want to join a tour group then that’s fine, but to me that’s too expensive and not the best way to explore the country so read on about how to take a bike independently and just explore….

 1. Getting there

 Flying into Chengdu in Sichuan, China is the cheapest option by far to access the region.
 From here you can book onward flights to Ganzi or Yushu.
 But if you do book onward flights then check if the planes are big enough to take bikes and also bank on weather interrupting schedules that are already infrequent

 2. Getting about

 Public buses will take bikes, the bus from Chengdu to Kangding is a good easy option, stay in a hostel in town and they can give you up to date details of times and even store your bike box for you.
 Going from main bus station it takes about 10 hours to Kangding.

 Taxis can be arranged in most towns but these are not cheap options at $100 for town to town rides as you’ll need the entire taxi.
 We heard hitching is not super easy and the Chinese won’t offer rides as easily as Tibetans do but then most Tibetans are on Yamaha motorbikes!
 However when Ed got sick we hitched a ride pretty quick in a Chinese truck back to Kangding.

 3. The riding